 To date, the site has been visited by over 26,000 people, with just under 9,000 people visiting this year alone.
 Our traffic grows year over year as the people of Earth continue to grow more curious about plants in space.
 Our visitors come from all over the world to get the answers to the tough questions: “What plants have been grown in space?”, “What happens to plants in space” and the timeless: “Can you grow weed in space?”.
 We love to answer astrobotany questions- and we are constantly working on expanding our resources to meet the ever growing interest in our field of science.

 Looking to the year ahead, we have plans to upgrade the site layout and to continue to provide updates on developments in the field.
 This includes chronicling the stories of astrobotanists: captured through interviews and articles published here on the site.
 I am so excited for some of the planned launches this year.
 Behind the scenes, we are focusing our efforts on becoming financially sustainable.
 I truly believe the site can become a full time project for all of our contributors and I am grateful for your continued support.
 If you love astrobotany, consider grabbing something from the shop.

-By far, the highlight of my year has been welcoming fellow astrobotanists Sara Humphrey and Gil Cauthorn aboard as contributors to astrobotany.com.
+By far, the highlight of my year has been welcoming fellow astrobotanists Sam Humphrey and Gil Cauthorn aboard as contributors to astrobotany.com.
 They keep me focused and have both been critical in keeping the website moving forward.
 I am hoping to keep the momentum going.
-Sara and Gil are both very passionate about their work and they provide great resources for aspiring astrobotanists.
+Sam and Gil are both very passionate about their work and they provide great resources for aspiring astrobotanists.

 From the bottom of my heart, thank you, and-